byronwang93/byronwang93/README.md

 ### 🌱 More About Me 🌱

+Originally coming from the health sciences field, I made the switch to pursue a career in computer science January of 2021.
 I'm currently a frontend developer trying to get more experience in the fullstack world.
+If you catch me outside of the coding booth, you'll likely see me doing one of the following:
+- playing ping pong
-In my free time, you'll likely see me playing ping pong, doodling or attempting to learn to animate (a personal goal of mine for 2022)!
+- doodling and attempting to learn how to animate
+- playing piano

 ### ☀️ Contact Me ☀️